 At this point, it’s just a matter of filling them up, covering them with another sheet of dough.

 …and repeat the whole process, a couple of hundred times.
-For a moment I thought of the chocolate scene from I Love Lucy.

 It’s important not to have any air bubbles inside the wrapper as this might cause the wrapper to open allowing the filling to escape into the oil (when deep frying) and making a mess.
 Oh, and you need to make a little indentation on the top.